-Third: That the defendant joined in the agreement willfully, that is, with the intent to further its unlawful purpose; and involved at least (describe quantity) of (name controlled substance).
+Third: That the defendant joined in the agreement willfully, that is, with the intent to further its unlawful purpose; and

+Fourth: That the overall scope of the conspiracy involved at least \\\\\\ (describe quantity) of \\\\\\ (name controlled substance).

 One may become a member of a conspiracy without knowing all the details of the unlawful scheme or the identities of all the other alleged conspirators.
 If a defendant understands the unlawful nature of a plan or scheme and knowingly and intentionally joins in that plan or scheme on one occasion, that is sufficient to convict him for conspiracy even though the defendant had not participated before and even though the defendant played only a minor part.